Get

 Where Do Barn Cats Come From?

 Barn cats come from all walks of feline life.
-Generally, barn cats are either feral cats that happily found a new home or strays that ran away or were abandoned.
+Generally, barn cats are either feral cats that have happily found a new home or strays that ran away or were abandoned.
 Naturally, when these cats get together, they reproduce, which can easily create self-sustaining populations of barn cats that can serve multiple generations by culling nearby rodents.

 Even if a farm owner doesn’t care for cats personally, they’d be hard-pressed to not let a cat or two hang out.
 It’s a mutually beneficial relationship, after all!
 Combined with the cat’s incredible hunting prowess and hardiness, it’s not hard to see why cats end up on farms all around the world.